 To soak or not to soak?

-A lot of how to make oat milk recipes that I found online recommended soaking the rolled oats first and then rinsing them very well to remove any sliminess before blending.
+A lot of recipes for how to make oat milk recommend soaking the rolled oats first and then rinsing them very well to remove any sliminess before blending.
 Yes, oats get slimy.
 It’s weird.

 I have heard that over-blending can cause sliminess as well, though I did not experience this at all, but just beware of this as a possibility.
 Blend only as much as needed, which tends to be around a minute to get everything nicely blended in.